richplastow/tryout-plop/notes/02-create-example-2.md

 which are listed in the node_modules/node-plop/src/baked-in-helpers.js script.

-These built-in helpers are made available to Plop’s handlebars instance, so can be used immediately in plopfile.mjs:
+These built-in helpers are made available to Plop’s handlebars instance, so can be used immediately in plopfile.js:

 ```js
 ...